Top

 6. Primary Beneficiary

-The primary beneficiary is the first person or entity named to receive the death benefit from a life insurance policy.
-In the event of the insured's death, the primary beneficiary receives the full payout, assuming they are alive.
+The primary beneficiary is the first person or entity in line to receive the death benefit.
+If the primary beneficiary is alive and eligible at the time of the insured’s death, they receive the payout.

 7. Secondary or Contingent Beneficiary